Nutrition & Dietetic Technician, AAS & Certificates

 Dietetic Education Program Certificates

 Many of the following certificates also meet some of the requirements for the Nutrition & Dietetic Technician (NDT) AAS Degree.
-Students interested in working towards a NDTAAS degree or needing information about CDM certificates are encouraged to contact the DEP Program Advisor at diettechadvisor@centralaz.edu.
+Students interested in working towards a NDTAAS degree or needing information about CDM certificates are encouraged to contact the DEP Program Advisor at diettechadvisor@centralaz.edu or schedule a phone call here.

 Dietary Manager Training (DMT) Certificate: This certificate is for experienced foodservice workers and/or supervisors with roles in healthcare facilities and various other food service establishments.
 The DMT Certificate at Central Arizona College offers a comprehensive curriculum designed for individuals with a minimum of two years of institutional food service management experience that meets the eligibility requirements of CBDM Pathway III(b) to sit for the National Certified Dietary Manager (CDM) Credentialing Exam.
-NOTE: This updated CBDM Pathway III(b) certificate was effective in Summer 2022.

 Course Requirements: